wp-plugins/event-calendar-newsletter/readme.txt

 * [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/)
 * [Ajax Event Calendar](http://wordpress.org/plugins/ajax-event-calendar/)

-== Frequently Asked Questions ==

-Ask your questions in the support area

 == Screenshots ==

 1. Select the calendar where you'd like to pull your events from, how far into the future, and define the format.